argoproj/argo-cd/docs/developer-guide/contributing.md

 The following steps are required no matter whether you chose to use a virtualized or a local toolchain.

-### Clone the ArgoCD repository from your personal fork on GitHub
+### Clone the Argo CD repository from your personal fork on GitHub

 * `mkdir -p ~/go/src/github.com/argoproj`
 * `cd ~/go/src/github.com/argoproj`